 Broadband Wholesale Delivery and Broadband Installation Expenses are categories included in the statements.
 Broadband Wholesale Delivery includes the cost of transporting services, cost of wholesale internet, cost of wholesale VoIP, and cost of video programming.
-These expenses were up \$134,681, a 7.7% increase over 2022.
-Increases are related to the growth in cumulative broadband customers.
-Broadband Installation Expenses are the costs of going onsite to a customer's premises and connecting the services; fiscal year 2023 increased \$589,401 or 21.4%.
-The cost of installation expenses is tied to the number of broadband customers installed during the fiscal year.
+These expenses were down \$253,825, a 13.4% decrease over 2023.
+The primary driver in this decrease is a reduction in wholesale video and transport costs of over \$400,000.
+BrightRidge capped video sales to new customers as of November 22, 2022, with a planned sunset of the video service by June 2025.
+Since November 2022, our number of active video customers has steadily declined due to educating regarding video streaming options and promotions that we have offered to customers who discontinue our video service but maintain their internet service with BrightRidge.
+Broadband Installation Expenses are the costs of going onsite to a customer's premises and connecting the services; fiscal year 2024 increased \$346,090 or 10.4% as we had record growth in new customers.
+The cost of installation expenses corresponds to the number of broadband customers installed during the fiscal year.
 Actual fiber infrastructure constructed is not included in this area but is reflected in the capital asset category.
-The increase of expenses within these categories will continue as we add more customers over the next two to three years as we expand our fiber distribution network.
+The increase in expenses within these categories should continue as we will add more customers over the next two to three years as we expand our fiber distribution network.

-Other operating expenses were \$20,165,808 for fiscal year 2023 as compared to \$17,658,135 for fiscal year 2022.
-This is an increase of \$2,507,673 or 14.2%.
+Other operating expenses were \$24,309,679 for fiscal year 2024 as compared to \$20,165,808 for fiscal year 2023.
+This is an increase of \$4,143,871 or 20.5%.
 Other operating expenses include administrative and general, transmission, distribution, and customer service-related expenses.
-Broadband expenses included in other operating expenses were \$4,590,001 for 2023, which was an increase of \$1,293,022 or 39.2%.
-Electric other operating expenses, net of eliminations between divisions, accounted for \$15,575,807 for 2023, which is an increase of \$1,214,156 or 8.5%
+Broadband expenses included in other operating expenses were \$5,580,212 for 2024, which was an increase of \$1,155,539 or 26.1%.
+Electric other operating expenses, net of eliminations between divisions, accounted for \$18,729,467 for 2024, which is an increase of \$2,988,332 or 19.0%.

-Maintenance expenses were up \$2,143,665 or 19.2%.
-Depreciation expense was up \$918,362 or 8.0%, with \$488,898 of this amount related to broadband.
+Maintenance expenses were up \$1,219,085 or 9.2%.
+Depreciation expense is up \$717,049 or 5.8%, with \$267,396 of this amount related to broadband.
 As we install more broadband capital assets, broadband depreciation expense is expected to grow.

 In lieu of taxes or tax equivalent payments for the electric division are computed with authoritative guidance under Tennessee Code Annotated 7-52.
 Revenues, utility plant, and depreciation are all primary components of the formula.
 TVA, as our regulatory authority, reviews the JCEA computation of electric in lieu of taxes annually.
 Broadband also pays in lieu of taxes based on a different computation.

-The combined in lieu of tax expense was \$6,163,096 for fiscal year 2023 as compared to \$5,827,503 for fiscal year 2022.
+The combined in lieu of tax expense was \$5,566,372 for fiscal year 2024 as compared to \$6,163,096 for fiscal year 2023.
+The reason the amount of in lieu of taxes declined is due to the State of Tennessee's equalization ratios declining over the prior year.
+Equalization ratios are a key part of the calculation.
 Taxes are paid to localities where capital assets are located, and services are provided.
 JCEA pays the maximum in lieu of tax payment allowed by state law and is the City of Johnson City's and Washington County Tennessee's largest taxpayer.